Contact Management Projects

 • You want to set the Contact Management Project ID field to have the project ID.

-• You want to set the CMP Developers field to have the developers we are going to add to the project.
+• You can, if you want to, set the CMP Developers field to have the developers we are going to add to the project.
+This is not required as the CMP Dev Sync project will do it automatically on the next run.
 This should be in a markdown list format.
 An example of this would be:

 - alice@example.com